• How it works

 3. Do lease-to-own agreements include rent credits?

-Most lease to own agreements include rent credits, which apply a portion of the monthly rent toward the purchase price.
-Terms vary by contract.
-Buyers must review the agreement to confirm how much of the rent counts as credit and whether those credits are refundable.
+Many lease to own agreements include rent credits, where a part of your monthly rent goes toward the purchase price.
+However, this is not guaranteed.
+You should always check how much is credited and whether those credits are refundable.

 4. What happens if I don’t buy the home in a lease purchase agreement?